 One way to tell the story of American agriculture is through the demographics of farmers.
 Increasingly, it’s an elderly population.
 Fully a quarter of all farmers are 65 or older (compared to about 3 percent of the U.S. labor force).

 At 24, Justin Trussoni is bucking that trend.
-He’s one of a growing number of second-generation organic farmers who are taking on the project of growing the world’s food with enthusiasm and energy.
+He’s one of a growing number of organic farmers who are taking on the project of growing the world’s food with enthusiasm and energy.
 Across the board, organic farmers are younger than their counterparts in chemical-based agriculture.
 And in large part, this fact is due to people like Justin, who grew up experiencing the life of an organic farmer, first-hand.
+Justin is a sixth-generation farmer.

 “I never really knew the ‘conventional’ way of farming,” Justin says.
 “It was always organic as long as I could remember.
 That gave me a good impression of farming.”
 Justin’s dad ran a dairy and raises laying hens and beef cattle.
 “Every morning, I went to the barn to milk, then picked up the eggs, and then I went to school,” Justin recalls.